 SFFS Artist-in-Residence Sally El Hosaini on writing and directing My Brother the Devil

 Sally El Hosaini’s directorial debut, My Brother the Devil, is a touching and sensitive story of two Arab brothers in Hackney, London.
-During her sojourn in San Francisco as the San Francisco Film Society’s Artist-in-Residence, I sat down with El Hosaini to discuss her writing process, working with non-actors, her shoot, and her approach to the film’s aesthetic.
-Here are some of the highlights of our conversation.
+During her sojourn in San Francisco as the San Francisco Film Society’s Artist-in-Residence, I sat down with El Hosaini to discuss her writing process, working with non-actors, her shoot, and her approach to the film’s aesthetic. […]

-[Read more…] about SFFS Artist-in-Residence Sally El Hosaini on writing and directing My Brother the Devil‘Cinema is the only art ever where you share somebody’s loneliness’ and other insights from Céline Sciamma
+‘Cinema is the only art ever where you share somebody’s loneliness’ and other insights from Céline Sciamma

-Writer-director Céline Sciamma discusses Girlhood, the genesis of the film, how cinema is the only art form in which you can share someone else’s loneliness, how she created the remarkable “Rihanna” scene, and how she creates the dramatic tension that makes you want to see the face of her lead.
+Céline Sciamma discusses her third film Girlhood: the genesis of the film, how cinema is the only art form in which you can share someone else’s loneliness, and how she created the remarkable Rihanna scene.